Italy's Monti under pressure, president worried

 PD leader Pier Luigi Bersani also said Monti should fight to have some public investments stripped from budget deficit calculations.

-So far, Monti's efforts to have such policies adopted at an EU level have been firmly rebuffed by Germany, the region's strongest economy and paymaster.
+So far Monti's efforts to have such policies adopted at the EU level have been firmly rebuffed by Germany, the region's strongest economy and paymaster.

-In a hard-fought victory on Wednesday, Monti won parliamentary approval for his contested labour reform which aims to ease firing procedures, broaden unemployment benefits from 2017, and end abuses of temporary hiring schemes.

-The Fitch Ratings agency said on Thursday the move was positive and would help make the labour market more flexible.

-But it added that labour reform needed to be part of broader efforts to boost competitiveness, including reform of the public administration and measures to improve the business environment.

-"Opportunities to enact these may be limited as the general election, due in April, approaches," Fitch said in a statement.

-Monti's popularity has fallen steadily this year as the recession has deepened and Italians have felt the weight of austerity measures, made up largely of tax hikes.
+Monti's popularity has fallen steadily this year as recession has deepened and Italians have felt the weight of austerity measures made up largely of tax hikes.

 His approval rating stood at just 33 percent, according to a poll published this week by the SWG agency, compared with 71 percent when he took office in November.

-However, the picture for the political parties is even bleaker and despite his weakness, Monti remains more popular than any other political leader.
+However the picture for the parties is even bleaker and despite his weakness, Monti still remains more popular than any other political leader.

-The same SWG poll showed that PDL, the former ruling party, would come in third behind PD and the rebel Five Star Movement led by former comedian Beppe Grillo.
+The same SWG poll showed that the PDL, the former ruling party, would come in third behind the PD and the rebel by Star Movement led by the former comedian Beppe Grillo.